yukikenzo/ryder-js/README.md

 - This project was developed by Kutman Eshenkulov
 - Ryder is online woman clothing shop
 - Website deployed in [Github Pages](https://kut-man.github.io/ryder/)
-- If you want to get admin possiblites login as 'kutman.stel@gmail.com' password: 'kutman'
+- If you want to get admin possibilities log in as 'kutman.stel@gmail.com' password: 's&@QC59@7nJbpP3Y' (you will not be able to add or remove products for security reasons but you can see what opportunities does an admin have)
 ##  :wrench: Development
 Developed with JS, React.
 Server side: Firebase.